Skip to main content

 To gracefully stop Hermes and flush data back to the PFS:

-jarvis pipeline stop
+jarvis ppl stop

 To kill a Hermes deployment that isn't stopping gracefully:

-jarvis pipeline kill
+jarvis ppl kill

 Cleanup